tonghuikang/blog/_posts/2025-05-18-trying-to-understand-mcp.md

 If a tool provider (e.g. AirBnb) wants to enable models to make bookings on the user's behalf, AirBnb needs to publish the recommended prompts for all three versions of OpenAI API.

-MCP is meant to be standard here, so that AirBnb will only need to maintain one publication on how to use their tools.
+In my current understanding, MCP is meant to be the standard for function calling.

+With this standard, AirBnb will only need to maintain one publication on how to use their tools.

 ### Who is responsible for what?